 Open Enrollment starts November 1 and ends January 31.
-If you want coverage to start January 1, you must choose a plan on or before December 31, 2020.
 Open Enrollment happens once a year.
 It is the only time you can enroll in coverage unless you have a major life event.

 If you have a life-changing event, you can buy health coverage without waiting for the yearly Open Enrollment.
 Certain events such as losing job-based coverage, having a baby, or moving all qualify you for a Special Enrollment Period (SEP).

 If you qualify for an SEP, you usually have up to 60 days after the event to enroll in a plan.
 If you miss that 60-days, you have to wait until the next Open Enrollment to apply.

 Note: You can enroll in NJ FamilyCare, the state’s publicly funded health insurance program with free or low-cost health coverage, any time of year without qualifying for an SEP.

 - Losing health coverage, such as job-based, individual, and student plans

 - Losing eligibility for Medicare, Medicaid, or CHIP